10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 Mistake #9: Writing Off Certain Methods

 Parenting can be controversial.
 Potty training is no different.
-There’s never just one right method.
+There’s never just one proper method.

 Most of the methods I listed above are against reward charts.
-However, When I talked to my son’s pediatrician, that was what she recommended.
-Since we’d tried everything else at that point, I figured why not.
+However, When I talked to my son’s pediatrician, that was her recommendation.
+Since I’d tried everything else, I figured, why not?

-In the end, that was what worked for my son.
-After all of the negativity, it brought some positivity around the topic.
+In the end, that was what worked for my firstborn son.
+After all of the negativity, it brought some positivity to the topic.
 It only took about a week of reward stickers before he was intrinsically motivated to do things on his own.
-(This is the reward chart I used.)
+(I used this reward chart.)

-The Bottom Line: Don’t write off certain methods as bad.
-It just might be the method that works for your child.
+The Bottom Line: Don’t write off specific methods as bad.
+It might be the method that works for your child.

 Mistake #10: Thinking Someone Else Knows Your Child Better Than You

-In the end, I tried every method of potty training and he was always going to do it in his own time.
-If I’d simply given him the skills and then trusted him to work it out in his own time, I’m confident he would have.
+In the end, I tried every method of potty training, and he was always going to do it on his own time.
+If I’d simply given him the skills and trusted him to work it out in time, I’m confident he would have.

-My mistake was following advice that said you have to push the issue with kids.
-That it’s not about readiness.
-How much more confident would my son be in his own skills if I’d let him take the lead?
+My mistake with him was following the advice to push the issue with toddlers.
+How much more confident would my son be in his own skills if I let him take the lead?

-There are tons of potty training books, articles, and videos out there.
-Not to mention all of the unsolicited advice you’ll get.
+There are tons of potty training books, articles, and videos out there, not to mention all the unsolicited advice you’ll get.
 But remember that these people don’t know your child.
 You do.

 I don’t care if someone has completed a case study on hundreds of different children.
-Guess what?
-Their advice is based on the average response.
-Your kid may not be average.
-Mine isn’t.
+Their advice is based on the average response, not all the different unique possibilities that are children.

 The Bottom Line: Trust what you know about your child and tailor potty training to them.

-So the next time you think about potty training, I hope you’ll remember these mistakes.
+I hope this article empowers you to confidently tackle potty training at the right time.
 If nothing else, remember that potty training with a newborn could bring on a lot of poop disasters.
 Save it for a low-stress time, let your child initiate, and learn everything you possibly can before approaching the potty training years.

-Grab your free printable of these potty training mistakes when you join the Librarian Mom Community where you’ll get regular tips to help you through motherhood.
-Use the printable as a quick reminder of these potty training mistakes to help make potty training successful.
+Grab your free printable of these potty training mistakes when you join the Librarian Mom Community where you’ll get regular tips to help you throughout motherhood.